Executive Summary

 Vena

-Typical go-live: 8-14 weeks.
-Implementation involves configuring CubeFLEX dimensions, building Excel templates, setting up workflow and approval chains and integrating data sources.
-Template development is the most time-intensive phase - it requires careful design to balance flexibility with governance.
+Typical go-live: 8–14 weeks.
+Configuring CubeFLEX dimensions, building Excel templates, setting up workflow and approval chains.
+Template development is the most time-intensive phase.
+Mature partner ecosystem for implementation.

 Cube

-Typical go-live: 4-6 weeks.
-Implementation is fast because teams keep their existing models.
-The process focuses on connecting data sources, mapping the chart of accounts and dimensions, configuring templates and enabling workflows.
+Typical go-live: 4–6 weeks.
+Fast because teams keep existing models.
+Focuses on connecting data sources, mapping dimensions and configuring workflows.

 Cube

-What this means for buyers: Cube is generally less expensive than Vena on both license and implementation.
-For lean teams or smaller organizations, this cost difference is significant.
-For larger organizations where planning complexity justifies the investment, Vena's TCO is reasonable for what it delivers.
-Consider the total cost including implementation and ongoing admin, not just license fees.
+Cube is generally less expensive on both license and implementation.
+For lean teams, this matters.
+For larger organizations where planning complexity justifies the investment, Vena’s TCO is reasonable for what it delivers.

 Ideal Customer Fit